CMSgov/ab2d-website/access-production-claims-data.md

 # {{ page.title }}

 The production environment offers access to enrollee claims data, which contains Protected Health Information (PHI).
-Prescription Drug Plan (PDP) sponsors must have obtained a bearer token, retrieved test data, and sent their public, static IP address(es) to AB2D to access production data.
-[Learn more about onboarding]({{ '/onboarding' | relative_url }}).

-**Follow the same steps you did in the sandbox environment**

-Accessing production claims data is almost identical to [retrieving test data in the sandbox]({{ '/access-test-claims-data' | relative_url }}), with some key differences.
-You’ll still need a bearer token, but you’ll use the production identity provider (idp.cms.gov) and credentials issued by the AB2D team.
-When requesting endpoints, use the production URL (api.ab2d.cms.gov).
+You can use a variety of tools to access production data, including [curl]({{ '/setup-instructions' | relative_url }}).
+In order to access enrollee data, Prescription Drug Plan (PDP) sponsors must have completed the steps for [production access]({{ '/production-access' | relative_url }}) beforehand.

 {% capture versionAlertHeading %}
     AB2D recommends using V2 of the API